jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 Finally, the method returns the inferred height and width as a tuple.

 #### **Method Details**
-The given code defines a function `_infer_image_size` that infers the size to use for a group of images.
-The function takes the following arguments:
+The code defines a function `_infer_image_size` that takes in several parameters: `image_sample`, `max_height`, `max_width`, `preprocessing_parameters`, and `encoder_type`.

-- `image_sample`: A list of torch.Tensor objects representing the images.
-Each tensor should have the shape [channels, height, width].
-- `max_height`: The maximum height to use.
-- `max_width`: The maximum width to use.
-- `preprocessing_parameters`: A dictionary containing parameters defining how the image feature should be preprocessed.
-- `encoder_type`: A string representing the name of the encoder.

-The function calculates the average height and width of the images in `image_sample` and rounds them to the nearest integer.
-If the calculated height or width exceeds `max_height` or `max_width`, respectively, the function sets them to the maximum values.
+The purpose of this function is to infer the size to use for a group of images.
+It calculates the average height and width of the images in the `image_sample` and rounds them to the nearest integer.
+If the calculated height or width exceeds the `max_height` or `max_width` respectively, it sets the height or width to the maximum value.

-The function then calls a private method `_set_image_and_height_equal_for_encoder` to update the height and width if the downstream encoder requires images with the same dimension or specific width and height values.
+The function also checks if the downstream encoder requires images with the same dimensions or specific width and height values.
+If so, it updates the height and width accordingly.

 Finally, the function returns the inferred height and width as a tuple.